-We have audited the accompanying consolidated financial statements of Ajyad Capital B.S.C. (c) (the "Company"), and its subsidiaries (together the "Group") which comprise the consolidated statements of financial position as at 31 December 2022, the consolidated statement of income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Ajyad capital B.S.C. (c) (the "Company") and its subsidiaries (together the "Group"), which comprise the consolidated statement of financial position as at 31 December 2023, the consolidated statements of income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2022, and consolidated statements results of its operations, changes in equity and its cash flows for the year then ended, in accordance with the Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and consolidated results of its operations, changes in equity and its cash flows for the year then ended in accordance with Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI").

-In our opinion, the Group has also complied with the Islamic Shari'ah Principles and Rules as determined by the Group's Shari'ah Supervisory Board of the Company during the year ended 31 December 2022.
+In our opinion, the Group has also complied with the Islamic Shari'ah Principles and Rules as determined by the Group's Shari'ah Supervisory Board during the year ended 31 December 2023.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Auditing Standards for Islamic Financial Institutions ("ASIFIs") issued by AAOIFI.
 Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the consolidated financial statements section of our report.
-We are independent of the Group in accordance with AAOIFI's Code of Ethics for Accountants and Auditors of Islamic Financial Institutions, together with the ethical requirements that are relevant to our audit of the consolidated financial statements in the Kingdom of Bahrain, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code.
+We are independent of the Group in accordance with AAOIFI's Code of Ethics for Accountants and Auditors of Islamic Financial Institutions and International Ethics Standards Board for Accountants International Code of Ethics for Professional Accountants (including International Independence Standards) (together "the Code"), together with the ethical requirements that are relevant to our audit of the consolidated financial statements in the Kingdom of Bahrain, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other information
+Other Information